Referring to themselves as “post-punk electronic balladeers”, they released their debut album ‘Paper Wraps Rock’ in 2007.

 As well as recording song based material, they produced an original contemporary score for the German expressionist silent film ‘The Cabinet of Dr Caligari‘.
 Continuing along this theme, their most recent project has been in collaboration with TUXEDOMOON and JOHN FOXX for the soundtrack of ‘Blue Velvet Revisited’, a documentary based around previously unseen footage filmed on the set of the David Lynch’s film ‘Blue Velvet’.

-CULT WITH NO NAME’s vocalist Erik Stein kindly chatted to The Electricity Club about the duo’s career to date and his interest in the subgenre of synthpunk.
+CULT WITH NO NAME’s vocalist Erik Stein kindly chatted about the duo’s career to date and his interest in the subgenre of synthpunk.

 Why did you choose CULT WITH NO NAME as the moniker for your music?
 Many know it as one of the names for the New Romantics that didn’t stick, but your music does not appear to reflect a connection with that?